russross/meddler/README.md

 *   Created is marked with "localtime".
 This means that it will be converted to UTC when being saved, and back to the local time zone when being loaded.
-*   Closed is marked as "localtimez".
+*   Closed has a column name of "Closed", since the tag did not specify anything different.
+Closed is marked as "localtimez".
     This has the same properties as "localtime", except that the zero time will be saved in the database as a null column (and null values will be loaded as the zero time value).

 sqlscan provides a few high-level functions (note: Db is an interface that works with a *sql.Db or a *sql.Tx):